psychemedia/island-storynotes/carus-wilson/02-telling.md

-W. W. Carus Wilson critisicing several ppints in Gaskell's book
+W. W. Carus Wilson critisicing several points in Gaskell's book

 Nicholls then replies challenging each point in turn

-W. W. Carus Wilson responds immediately, quoting a lertter from his fatehr than claimed the aspersions cast against him and the school were false.
+W. W. Carus Wilson responds immediately, quoting a letter from his father than claimed the aspersions cast against him and the school were false.

 Henry Shepheard adds to Carus Wilson's defence

-Nicholls replies again, this time quoting a letter form someone who claimed the Jane Eyre Lowod school picture was instantly recognisable and defended the attacks made against his wife
+Nicholls replies again, this time quoting a letter form someone who claimed the Jane Eyre Lowood school picture was instantly recognisable and defended the attacks made against his wife

 A pamphlet then appeared — "Refutation of the Statements in the Life of a Charlotte Bronté regarding the Casterton Clergy Daughters' School" — that reprinted many of the letters made in support of Carus Wilson.
 Shepheard also reprinted the letters, as well as other letters in support of the school, in "A Vindication of the Clergy Daughters' School: And of the Rev. W. Carus Wilson, from the Remarks in "The Life of Charlotte Brontë."

-W. W. Carus WIlson had also been in correspondence with Mrs. Gaskell, who agreed to make some amendements to the thid edition of her biolgraphy of Chartlotte Bronte.
+W. W. Carus Wilson had also been in correspondence with Mrs. Gaskell, who agreed to make some amendements to the thid edition of her biolgraphy of Chartlotte Bronte.

 eg as regards the food - it was the result of a bad cook when the school was setting up

-The description of Lowwood, in "Jane Eyre" is evidently the result of a morbid impression on the mind of a highly sensitive child of nine, but it is due the estimable persons who were connected with it to state that the frightful charges brought against it by C. Bronte are denied; and the charitable designs of its founder have not been perverted in the way she has led her readers to believe.
+The description of Lowood, in "Jane Eyre" is evidently the result of a morbid impression on the mind of a highly sensitive child of nine, but it is due the estimable persons who were connected with it to state that the frightful charges brought against it by C. Bronte are denied; and the charitable designs of its founder have not been perverted in the way she has led her readers to believe.

 Letters bouncing backwards and forwards, corrspondence debate in local press; I girst came across thiese when I was digging ont ti the tale of the sin eater/